 Whether you’re looking for a little adventure or whether you’re just out to blow off some steam and collect some dirt on your wheels, Arizona’s a mighty fine place to go off-roading.
 The locations surrounding Phoenix vary greatly, from canyons to old mining trails, and some are far more difficult than others.
-But, if you’ve got yourself an off-road vehicle and are looking for something new, here are 12 trails you can take around Phoenix!
+But, if you’ve got yourself an off-road vehicle, a fresh set of 35 inch tires and are looking for something new, here are 12 trails you can take around Phoenix!

 US-60, Queen Valley, AZ 85118

 This dog-friendly loop off-road trail in the Phoenix area clocks about 43.8 miles long, and in addition to moderate difficulty off-roading, it’s home to many other activities happening here year-round, from hiking to bicycle nature trips.

 Moderately difficult off-road trail Bulldog Canyon is one of a couple with the same name, but this 24.6-mile trail is one that features gorgeous wildflowers and the wonders of the Tonto National Forest up close.
 Remember to keep your dog leashed if you bring them along!

 Read More: 5 Popular Restaurants & Places to Meet For a Date in Phoenix

 Seven Springs OHV Road